puppetlabs/puppet-docs/source/pe/3.0/install_what_and_where.markdown

 ###<i>Where</i>

-Puppet Enterprise's configuration files all live under `/etc/puppetlabs`, with subdirectories for each of PE's components.
+Puppet Enterprise's configuration files all live under `/etc/puppetlabs`, with subdirectories for various PE components.

 * Puppet's `confdir` is in `/etc/puppetlabs/puppet`.
 This directory contains the [`puppet.conf`](/guides/configuring.html) file, the site manifest (`manifests/site.pp`), and the `modules` directory.
 * [MCollective's](orchestration_overview.html) config files are in `/etc/puppetlabs/mcollective`.
 * The console's config files are in `/etc/puppetlabs/puppet-dashboard`.
+* PuppetDB's config files are in `/etc/puppetlabs/puppetdb/conf.d`.
+It also adds `/etc/puppetlabs/puppetdb/log4j.properties` which controls logging behavior and `/etc/puppetlabs/puppetdb/certificate-whitelist` which is a whitelist of the certnames that have permission to communicate with PuppetDB.

 ##Log Files